KauzClay/docs-tap/prerequisites.hbs.md

 ## <a id='k8s-cluster-reqs'></a>Kubernetes cluster requirements

-Installation requires Kubernetes cluster v1.26, v1.27, v1.28 or v1.29 on one of the following Kubernetes
+Installation requires Kubernetes cluster v1.26, v1.27, v1.28, v1.29 and v1.30 on one of the following Kubernetes
 providers:

 - Azure Kubernetes Service.